chradev/Adroid/README.md

 ## Adroid

 <a href="https://github.com/chradev/Adroid" target="_blank">Adroid</a> is proposed as an open S.T.E.A.M. platform and a process for building educational aids like robots following the Open Source movement in all its aspects, including but not limited to the ideas, algorithms, internal and external design, mechanical, electronic, and software staff.
-It is intended to include latest science, technology, and art achievements with a special respect to ***"Learn by Doing"*** and ***"Teach by Learning"*** principles, appropriate for any person's age, interests, and profession.
+It is intended to include latest science, technology, and art achievements with a special respect to ***"Do it by mind, heart, and hands; learn by doing and teach by learning!"*** principles or simply ***"Learn by Doing!"***, appropriate for any person's age, interests, and profession.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/configs/ProtoDesk-07.png?raw=true" width="100%" align="center" alt="Adroid robots" title="&shy;&#8197;       the Small, the Tall, the Wide, the Smart &#013;      Малкият, Високият, Широкият, Умният &#013;(Дребосъкът, Дангалакът, Дебелакът, Добрякът)">

-#### <p align=center>Adroid the project is all about "Learn by Doing" and "Teach by Learning",<br>which aim to perfect your brain and hands using the latest science, technology, and art achievements.</p>
+#### <p align=center>Adroid the project, is all about "Do it by mind, heart, and hands; learn by doing and teach by learning!"<br>whose mission is to perfect your brain and hands using the latest science, technology, and art achievements.</p>

 Adroid is not only a platform but it is also a continuous process intended to accumulate all gained knowledge and experience by all participants in S.T.E.A.M. the educational processes using it.
 A special relational multi-dimensional knowledge base and tools will be created and updated continuously to help the learning and teaching processes.
 On the other hand Adroid can be used by artists, scientists and engineers to reach better results faster.

-## "Learn by Doing" and "Teach by Learning"
+## Learn by Doing!

-The Open S.T.E.A.M. is an idea directly related to a platform for multidisciplinary projects in scope, with the only possible process being the learning through the active participation of the parties in their implementation.
-In this line of thought, the parties targeted in the process are equal in terms of rights and obligations, with often changing roles as students and teachers.
+Open S.T.E.A.M. is an idea directly related to a platform for multidisciplinary projects, the scope of which is the best possible learning process through the active participation of the parties in their implementation.
+In this line of thought, the parties to whom the process is directed are equal in terms of rights and obligations, often changing their roles as students and teachers.

 Therefore, the following topics are outlined in the Adroid project as a beginning:

-* Development of AI based "Learn by Doing" S.T.E.A.M. process, knowledge base and instrumentation,
+* Development of AI-based open S.T.E.A.M. process and comprehensive toolkit to learn and teach by doing;
+* Stereo and panoramic robot vision, including AI-based object detection, recognition and following;
-* Speech synthesis and recognition for human like communicating robots optionally based on AI,
+* Speech synthesis and recognition for human-like communicating robots, optionally based on AI;
-* Emotional behavior through animation on the built-in robot display optionally based on AI,
+* Emotional behavior through animation on the built-in robot display optionally based on AI;
 * Active Ball Joint Mechanism incl.
-3D absolute positioning system for head movement,
+3D absolute positioning system for head movement;
-* Distributed, multi-process/thread/core control system based on uROS and ROS 2,
+* Distributed, multi-process/-core/-thread control system based on uROS and ROS 2;
-* Advanced stereo and panorama robot vision system with low latency and ePTZ,
+* Advanced stereo and panoramic system for streaming with low latency and ePTZ;
-* Body transformation based on a set of strength and positioning sensors,
+* Body transformation based on a set of strength and positioning sensors;
-* Development of liquid multi-color jet system for painting robots,
+* Development of liquid multi-color jet system for painting robots;
-* Migration from RP2040 to RP2350A(B) MCUs etc.
+* Following the latest achievements in the sciences and technologies, etc.

 The above list will be updated continuously, so any new ideas are welcome.

 ## How easy is it to use AI?